mlajtos/classy-state/README.md

 ```
 const counter = new Counter();
+console.log(counter.state); // 0
+console.log(counter.isValid()) // true

 counter.increase();
+console.log(counter.state); // 1

+counter.increase();
+console.log(counter.state); // 2

+counter.reset();
+console.log(counter.state); // 0

 counter.decrease();
-counter.reset();
+console.log(counter.isValid()); // false
 ```

 This is considered **a bad code** by the React community because:

-1. using mutable state is considered a bad practise
+1. using mutable state is a bad practise
 2. you can't use it in your React component

 These are valid objections that should be adressed.

 First objection, mutability of the state, is beatifully solved by [Immer](https://immerjs.github.io/immer/docs/introduction).
 With Immer you can write seemingly mutable code that won't change the original state.
-It will produce a new state that is structurally shared with the original one, so the immutability is preserved.
+It will produce a new state that is structurally shared with the original one – immutability is preserved.

 Second objection can be distilled to the following: React doesn't know when the state has changed and so it doesn't know when to rerender.
 This is where *Classy State* comes in...